boris-fouomene/reskit/packages/resk-core/src/validator/README_COMPREHENSIVE.md

   username: string;

   // Optional fields - validation only if provided
-  @IsSometimes // Skip if undefined
+  @IsOptional // Skip if undefined
   @IsUrl
   website?: string;